PX4/PX4-user_guide/en/peripherals/camera_t265_vio.md

 ## Setup Instructions

-The T265 is connected to your companion computer and should typically be soft-mounted, with lenses facing down (soft-mounting is recommended as this camera is sensitive to high frequence vibrations.

-The instructions in [Visual Inertial Odometry (VIO)](../computer_vision/visual_inertial_odometry.md) explain how to set up VIO using ROS (the supported method).
+The instructions in [Visual Inertial Odometry (VIO)](../computer_vision/visual_inertial_odometry.md) (and [VIO bridge ROS node](https://github.com/Auterion/VIO_bridge)) explain how to set up VIO with ROS using this camera.

+In particular, note that this camera is sensitive to high frequency vibrations!
+Soft-mounting is recommended.